Identity and access management (IAM)

 Content Manager Administrator

-This role allows full access to Content Studio, as well as being able to change content permissions.
+This role allows full access to Content Studio, including ability to create and delete content projects.

 Users App